nicedaddy/CarND-Vehicle-Detection/P5_writeup.md

 The SVM classifier is able to make binary decision of car or not car.
 To identify the object in the image, a sliding window search algorithm is adopted to find the location of the object in the image.

 The sliding window approach has four parameters to tune, i.e., '[ystart, ystop, scale, cells_per_step]'.
 The 'ystart' and 'ystop' parameters crop out most of the trees, sky, and front part of the car.
-Larger 'scale' and 'cells_per_step' adopted for closer places, because closer cars are much larger in the figure.
+Larger 'scale' and 'cells_per_step' are adopted for closer places, because closer cars are much larger in the figure.
 Finer search is performed for the further away part of the image.
 In the end, the following three sets of parameters are adopted for the sliding window search.

     # assign different scale for different ranges
     # [ystart, ystop, scale, cells_per_step]